Italian Chopped Salad is crisp, fresh, and loaded with ham, salami, chickpeas, mozzarella, pepperoncini, basil, and a bright lemon dressing.

 Nutrition information is automatically calculated, so should only be used as an approximation.

-• “Phenomenal!
+“Phenomenal!
 I’ve made it many times.”
-Sara loves it so much it’s on repeat at her house.
+Sara makes this one on repeat.

-• “The star for me is THE SALAD DRESSING!”
-Heather bulked hers up with bell pepper, cucumber, and roasted chickpeas, then served it alongside grilled chicken and focaccia.
+“The star for me is THE SALAD DRESSING!”
+Heather added bell pepper, cucumber, and roasted chickpeas, then served it with grilled chicken and focaccia.

 Meet Chelsea